-Although welding as a skill involves certain basic processes, some welding fields require specific training if you ever think of pursuing them.
+Although welding skills involve certain basic processes, some welding fields require specific training if you ever think of pursuing them.

 Becoming a certified welding inspector (CWI) can be a step up into a rewarding career.
-You may would think an inspectors job is just to inspect welds and give certifications.
+You may think an inspector’s job is just to inspect welds and give certifications.

 Surprisingly, there’s more than meets the eye.